SapienzaNLP/MaTESe/README.md

     python src/matese.py --metric matese-qe
     ```

-   These commands will populate the files `data/output.scores.txt` and `data/output.spans.txt` with the result of the evaluation.
+   These commands will create the files `data/output.scores.txt` and `data/output.spans.txt` with the result of the evaluation.

 1. **Interactively**: If you prefer an interactive mode, you can use MaTESe with Streamlit: